Wanda Maximoff (Marvel Cinematic Universe): Zombie Wanda / Red Queen

-In an alternate 2018, Wanda is among the Avengers who became infected by a quantum virus, turning into a zombie.
+In an alternate 2018 in the zombie-infested Earth-838 timeline, Wanda is among the Avengers who became infected by a quantum virus, turning into a zombie.
 She is then taken by Vision to Camp Lehigh, where he attempts to cure her with the Mind Stone, though she proves immune.
-In the present, a group of survivors come to Vision for his cure, but Wanda breaks free and kills several of them before she engages the Hulk in combat.
+Sometime later, a group of survivors come to Vision for his cure, but Wanda breaks free and kills Kurt Goreshter and infects Okoye.
+She engages the Hulk in a fight after learning about Vision's destruction.